LeeSongt/ATD-RNN/README.md

 # ATD-RNN

-This is an implementation of paper \b Anomalous Trajectory Detection using Recurrent Neural Network.
+This is an implementation of paper ** Anomalous Trajectory Detection using Recurrent Neural Network **.

 ### Requirements